 -Second page of the application form is worded in Polish (English translation is provided in the form) due to the formal requirements of the National Criminal Register, where it is lodged.

 Please note: If you are required by law to obtain a certain level of the DBS check or a Basic Disclosure our Report cannot be used as a substitute.
-The service is available only for as long as Great Britain remains a member of the European Union.

 UK Criminal Record Check service specification: